+T

 Application : Applied

-Explanation on : application of the practice All Directors were present at the Annual General Meeting ("AGM") in 2017 to attend to and respond to the queries raised by the shareholders, with the exception of the Chairman of the Board, who had to attend to urgent matters overseas.
+Explanation on : application of the practice All Directors were present at the Annual General Meeting ("AGM") in 2018 to attend to and respond to the queries raised by the shareholders.
 The Chief Executive Officer and the Group Chief Operating Officer responded to the queries raised by shareholders at the AGM and provided clarifications where necessary.
 The summary of the discussions is posted on the Company's website, www.landmarks.com.my within a reasonable time after the conclusion of the AGM.

-Explanation for : departure
+Explanation for :

+departure

+departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+quired to complete the columns below.
+Non-large companies are

+encouraged to complete th ne columns below.

 Measure :

 Timeframe :